 Job search secrets of successful job seekers

-Some people seem to know job search secrets that enable them to land jobs, even when the economy isn't booming.
-I've observed job seeker behavior for 20+ years.
+Some people seem to know job search secrets that enable them to land jobs, even when the job market is terrible.
+I’ve observed job seeker behavior for 20+ years.
 Want to know what successful job seekers do well?
-Here's a checklist:
+Here’s a checklist:

 - Choose a focused career goal before you launch your job search.
 Trying to implement a job search campaign without a clear goal is like trying to pack for a vacation without knowing where you are going.